-It’s an activity that someone does for pleasure when they are not working.
-The hard part is knowing when to stop working!
-With a hobby, time is not ticking in your ear.
+A hobby is an activity that someone does for pleasure when they are not working.
+The keyword in that definition is “not working”.
+The hard part is knowing when to stop working.
+What I love about a hobby is that time isn’t ticking in your ear.
 You’re not looking at the clock to see when your shift is over.
-It’s your gift to self, so you can be yourself.
-When you’re under heavy stress our bodies produce more coritsol which can be harmful to your health.
-But when we’re engaged in, let’s say, a hobby, you’re producing the ‘feel good’ hormones…more on this
+A hobby is your gift to yourself, so you can be yourself!
+When we’re under heavy stress our bodies produce more cortisol which can be harmful to our health.
+But when we’re engaged in, let’s say, a hobby, we’re producing the ‘feel-good’ hormones.

-A hobby is a type of recreation that rejuvenates your spirit.
+I like to look at a hobby as a type of recreation that rejuvenates your spirit.
 It’s an activity that challenges you in a way in which you want to be challenged.
 You see, your hobby is YOUR hobby.
 No one can tell you how to do it unless you welcome the suggestions.

 Top 13 reasons to get a hobby:

-This is a big one: helps prevent boredom when boredom can be harmful for you.
-Let me expand on this one: overeating, depression, drug use, looking at things you shouldn’t, or alcohol use usually come into play when we’re bored.
+12. Helps prevent boredom when boredom can be harmful to you.
+Let me expand: overeating, depression, drug use, looking at things you know you shouldn’t, or alcohol use usually come into play when we’re bored.
 Boredom and its adverse effects are going to get the best of us at times, but when we have a hobby we have an easy way out and can focus on that.

-The icing on the cake about a hobby is that it actually helps you do a better job at work.
+13. The icing on the cake about a hobby is that it actually helps you do a better job at work.
 CNBC posted an article about how a hobby can improve your work performance.
-For one, it helps prevent burn-out.
-As said earlier, it helps inspire creativity and problem solve.
-And here’s that word again, stress.
+For one, it helps prevent burnout.
+As said earlier, it helps inspire creativity and enhance your problem-solving skills.
 A hobby helps reduce stress.

 - Endorphins are essentially the body’s pain killers.
 Vigorous exercise or even eating spicy food releases endorphins.